 - Vaccination: The success of the Covid-19 vaccination programme has reduced the need for population level non-pharmaceutical interventions however inequalities in the vaccine uptake mean that groups within the population are still high risk for adverse health outcomes as a result of Covid-19 infection.

-- The routine vaccination of people based on age will end on 30 June 2023.
-After that time vaccination the NHS offer will become more targeted to those at increased risk, usually during seasonal campaigns.
+- The routine vaccination of people based on age ended on 30 June 2023.
+Vaccinations the NHS offer are now more targeted to those at increased risk, usually during seasonal campaigns.

 The Population Affected – Why Is It Important?